Run a python one-liner webserver to grab files.

 Sometimes one needs to access resources from a linux-machine, where you do not want to setup a permanent share of some kind.

-As python is preinstalled at linux mint (and many/all) other linux distros one can make us of a simple built-in webserver by simply switching at the directory one wants to access remotely at the host and run:
+As python is preinstalled at all relevant linux distros, one can make use of a basic built-in webserver to temporarily share files.
+It's enough to switch to a directory one needs to access at the host and run there:

 python -m SimpleHTTPServer 8080

-A short test using a web-browser at the host-machine should show the related files/folders for: http://localhost:8080
+A short test using a web-browser at the host-machine should list the related files/folders for: http://localhost:8080

-Using the IP (or a resolvable name) of the host-machine at the client adding the used port (8080) to the url http://<the-host-machine>:8080 will list files and subdirectories - which can be downloaded this way.
+Using the IP (or a resolvable name) of the host-machine, adding the used port (8080) to the url http://<the-host-machine>:8080 will list files and subdirectories for downloaded the same way at the client.